When a home owner has a monthly mortgage payment, it can be broken down into four different principles

 PITI will be the homeowner’s entire monthly payment if the homeowner has less than 20% down on the home.

 Once a loan is obtained through a lender, the principal balance as well as an interest amount will be paid back over a number of years depending on the loan.
-In addition, the homeowner will be paying an amount for property taxes in Burbank, CA and insurance.
+In addition, the homeowner will be paying an amount for Puerto Rico, TX property taxes and insurance.
 These additional expenses can be added to the mortgage payment, so there will only be one payment instead of numerous payments a month.

-The loan principal in Burbank, CA is the loan amount.
+The Puerto Rico, TX loan principal is the loan amount.
 The monthly mortgage payment will include the principal amount and a portion of interest.
 For the first few years, the homeowner can expect to pay a higher portion of interest before paying off the principal amount.
 As the homeowner makes payments, the principal amount will slowly decrease.

 For the first few years of the loan, the homeowner can expect to pay a high number of interest.
 Typically on a 15-30 year loan, the homeowner will pay off the interest first and then the principal amount.
-For example, if the homeowner has a conventional loan in Burbank, CA, the interest will remain the same for the life time of the loan.
+For example, if the homeowner has a Puerto Rico, TX conventional loan, the interest will remain the same for the life time of the loan.
 However, if the homeowner has an adjustable rate, the interest will fluctuate reflecting the current market prices which in turn will make the monthly mortgage payment change.

 Homeowner’s insurance is a definite must for homeowners.
 This insurance can cover flood, fire, etc. No one will ever know when they need to cash in on their insurance policy, but in the event of a disaster or theft, it is a smart policy to have.
 Also, the lender will want to make sure the home is protected in case of default on the loan.
 This type of insurance is called a Private Mortgage Insurance or PMI.
 PMI will only be required if the potential home buyer puts less than 20% down on the home.
 PMI will last for the life time of the loan, unless there is at least 20% equity built up in the home, which in turn the PMI will fall off.
 A PMI payment will be added to the monthly mortgage of the home.